ivcap-works/ivcap-docs/docs/operator-manual/installation.md

 ## Installation

-Detailed Installation steps for IVCAP deployment are found at [ivcap-core/deploy/](https://github.com/reinventingscience/ivcap-core/tree/develop/deploy), which includes the steps for deploying to minikube, Azure, or GCP.
+Detailed Installation steps for IVCAP deployment are found at [ivcap-core/deploy/](https://github.com/reinventingscience/ivcap-core/tree/develop/deploy), including deployments to minikube, Azure, or GCP.

 1. Provision infrastructure using Terraform
 1. Create a new cluster